Market Insights

 Latest CPI Year-on-year % change

 What are the key points to note here?
 US imports are down, and exports are up, reflecting the addition of the world-scale Koch methanol plant to US methanol capacity.
 Mainland China imports have risen on the back of higher demand.
 West Europe imports have risen, reflecting that some regional capacity has been idle since last year.
 Iranian exports are up and reflect capacity growth in that country.
 If we look specifically at methanol imports into West Europe, we can see that volumes have increased from mid-2021, and Russian volumes in yellow have decreased.
-Sources such as the US in orange and Trinidad and Venezuela in light blue have grown to make up for the Russian import shortfall.
+Sources such as the US in orange and Trinidad and Venezuela in light blue have grown to make up for the shortfall in Russian imports.

 As we touch briefly on one of the hot topics in today’s methanol industry: low-carbon methanol production, you will see in the diagram below some of the recent announcements on a few Green Methanol projects.